-- \bigtriangleup WARNING: Turn off the gas supply at the gas cylinder after use. - ▲ WARNING: LPG cylinders must be stored outdoors out of the reach of children and must not be stored in a building, garage or any other enclosed space. - ▲ WARNING: After a period of storage and/or nonuse, the barbecue should be checked for gas leaks and burner obstructions before use.

-Storage of the barbecue indoors is permissible only if the LPG cylinder is disconnected and removed from the barbecue.
+- \triangle WARNING: Turn off the gas supply at the gas cylinder after use. - ▲ WARNING: After a period of storage and/or nonuse, the barbecue should be checked for gas leaks and burner obstructions before use. - Storage of the barbecue indoors is permissible only if the LPG cylinder is disconnected and removed from the barbecue.